Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • Using equipment if needed

-• Making sure the body is lined up properly
+• Ensuring the body is aligned correctly

-• Using pillows or cushions to support them
+• Using pillows or cushions for support

 Positioning in medicine in the journal: Prevention of Pressure Ulcers Among People With Spinal Cord Injury: A Systematic Review